Call for papers Amsterdam Symposium on the History of Food 2022

 Guidelines Paper Proposals

 The symposium program consists of a keynote lecture, paper presentations and panel discussions.
-If you are interested in presenting a paper at the symposium, please submit an abstract before 1 April 2020.
+You can join us in Amsterdam or participate online.
+If you are interested in presenting a paper at the symposium, please submit an abstract before 2 June 2021.
 Please expect to be presenting to an audience of up to 200 people, including academic as well as professional participants.
+An online presentation is also possible.
 The symposium language is English.
 Presenters of accepted papers are asked to speak 20 minutes as lively and engaging as possible, followed by a discussion with the panel and the audience under the supervision of a session chair.

 Applications should include: